Zelle, the real-time Venmo competitor backed by over 30 U.S. banks, arrives this month

 “Together, we are removing friction from finance, allowing money to move seamlessly between accounts in minutes.
 This revolution in money movement will create for consumers a viable alternative to checks and cash.”

 Zelle will work on bank’s websites and in their apps.
 After the sender provides the email or phone number and amount, the recipient gets a notification that explains how they can can complete the payment.
 The money will then be available minutes later.
+A Zelle app will arrive at a later point, but Early Warning declined to say when beyond “the coming months.”

 Consumers are being advised to check with their bank for details on when Zelle will work at their bank, as the rollout varies between the different institutions.